stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 end
 ```

-This creates a new class object, passing as a parameter to `new` a block that provides the method definitions.
-A new class is created
+This creates a new class object, referenced by `Simple` which is a constant, passing as a parameter to `new` a block that provides the method definitions.
-and is referenced by `Simple`, which is a Ruby constant.
-There's also no reason you can't set a class to a standard variable.
-There is no difference beteween
-this definition and the former definition,
+This reinforces the idea that instances of Classes are really just objects, that can be created like any other object.
-it's just that ruby gives you a special syntax creating class objects that is reminiscent of Java or C++.
+It's just that ruby provides a special syntax for creating class objects which is familiar to users of Java or C#.
 Furthermore, it's no surprising that when you define a class (or
 *open* a class in Ruby parlance):

 ``` ruby